yaobinwen/Web-Dev-Bird-Eye/Tutorial.md

 The sample website ["FE-three-major-components"](Code/FE-three-major-components/README.md) shows an enhanced version of the "World First Website (Mock!)".
 Check out its README file for more details.

+## Web Development Driving Forces

+There are several driving forces that shape the web development.
+Some forces influenced how the technologies evolved; other forces are those you need to consider to build in your web site:

+(TODO)

 ## A Little More on HTML and CSS

-Being a novice web developer, what I'm going to say immediately could be very wrong so I'm ready to change my mind if it is wrong.
-I personally feel HTML and CSS are not that difficult to learn because of its declarative nature: you declare what is wanted and the browser gives that to you.
-The challenge is you need to learn the specification and understand the described behaviors so you can choose the right features to use and use them correctly.
+Being a novice web developer, I personally feel HTML and CSS are not that difficult to learn because of its declarative nature: you declare what you want and the browser gives that to you.
+The challenge is you need to learn the specification and understand the described behaviors so you can choose the right features and use them correctly.

 In contrast, JavaScript is much more difficult to learn because it keeps evolving and many related technologies were developed to make the web surfing experience better.
 Therefore, to understand why JavaScript has a specific feature or why a technology was developed, one needs to know what aspects to consider when developing a web application.

-## More on JavaScript
+## Much More on JavaScript

+### Overview

+While HTML and CSS are not that difficult to learn, I personally find the JavaScript part raises the bar quite high for novice web developers.
+Although there are tutorials for each JavaScript-related technologies, they usually fail to give the readers an overview of how that technology fits into the big picture of the JavaScript ecosystem.
+Because of the lack in the big picture, when these tutorials start to refer to other technologies or jargons, the readers may get confused quite quickly.
+This section is trying to fix this.
+It puts the pieces together to show you the big picture of the JavaScript-related technologies, resolves some common misconceptions, and explains the jargons and how they are related.

 ### JavaScript and Java

 They are two different languages.
 They don't have much connection to each other.
 The point is: When you need to know how a JavaScript feature works, read its documentation.
-Do **NOT** try to deduce its behavior using your knowledge of Java's similar-looking features.
+Do **NOT** try to figure out its behavior using your knowledge of Java's similar-looking features.
 That will hurt you some day, now or later.

 The [interview](https://www.infoworld.com/article/2653798/application-development/javascript-creator-ponders-past--future.html) to the JavaScript creator [Brendan Eich](https://en.wikipedia.org/wiki/Brendan_Eich) has this dialog to explain why JavaScript was called "Java":